Textualize/textual/docs/widgets/list_view.md

 # List View

-Displays a vertical list of widgets which can be highlighted and selected.
+Displays a vertical list of `ListItem`s which can be highlighted and selected.
 Supports keyboard navigation.

 - [x] Focusable